-Ecology is the study of organisms and their relationship with each other and to their environment and their systems (what is she going on about now, you might be wondering (?!), but hear me out!), so before we make a decision, make a commitment or take action, we need to do ourselves the favour of doing an ecology check.
-Every action has a reaction, or effect, the older I get the more I believe and understand this to be true.
+Ecology is the study of organisms and their relationship with each other and to their environment and their systems.
+So, before we make a decision, make a commitment or take action, we need to do an ecology check.
+Every action has a reaction, or effect.
+The older I get the more I believe and understand this to be true.

 So, we need to understand that we are all part of our own ecology systems.
-We live within our very own micro-system, so every thought you have impacts your emotions, your behaviour, your relationships and your overall experiences (yes, you say, you’ve told us all of this before), but, we are also part of larger systems and networks; think family, friends, colleagues, gym buddies, the human race etc. etc., so everything we do is impacted by others and also impacts others.
-If you’ve ever tried to get a three year old to get ready for the day as you have a schedule to keep, you’ll be fully aware that their ecology system can fully impact on your ecology system and there is sometimes very little you can do about it!
+We live within our very own micro-system.
+Every thought you have impacts your emotions, your behaviour, your relationships and your overall experiences.
+But, we are also part of larger systems and networks; family, friends, colleagues, gym buddies, the human race.
+Everything we do is impacted by others and also impacts others.
+If you’ve ever tried to get a three year-old get ready for the day as you have a schedule to keep, you’ll be fully aware that their ecology system can impact on your ecology system and there is sometimes very little you can do about it!

 What is an ecology check?

-I’ve talked before about states, and making sure you’re in a positive and resourceful state when making decisions, and this is an extension to that, this is about you respecting and valuing yourself and your experiences enough to take the time to evaluate the potential outcomes of the decision, commitment or action to ensure that it will have the impact and desired outcome that you are looking for – this is so from standing in the kitchen and taking an ecology check before you stuff another biscuit or chocolate bar in your mouth (or cheese, for me, it’s cheese….and chocolate!), to making a decision about a relationship, deciding how to best manage your finances, to if skipping this week’s gym session is going to spiral you into missing all of your gym sessions, to how you are going to deal with job uncertainty, which many may be facing in the coming months, to whether you wear a face mask or not, etc.
+I’ve talked before about states, and making sure you’re in a positive and resourceful state when making decisions.
+This is an extension to that.
+It’s about you respecting and valuing yourself and your experiences enough to take the time to evaluate the potential outcomes of the decision, commitment or action to ensure that it will have the impact and desired outcome that you are looking for.
+This includes standing in the kitchen and taking an ecology check before you put another biscuit or chocolate bar in your mouth, to making a decision about a relationship, deciding how to best manage your finances.
+Or, if skipping this week’s gym session is going to spiral you into missing all of your gym sessions.
+How are you going to deal with job uncertainty?
+These are all ecology checks.

 You’re probably already doing ecology checks

-The beauty of ecology checks, is that you are probably already doing some on an unconscious level – i.e. if I jump from this great height, I might break my leg, if I walk out of my job in a rage because Dave in accounting is pushing my buttons, there will be professional and financial repercussions, so I’d better keep a lid on it… you get the gist.
+The beauty of ecology checks, is that you are probably already doing some on an unconscious level.
+For example, if I jump from a great height, I might break my leg, if I walk out of my job in a rage because Dave in accounting is pushing my buttons, there will be professional and financial repercussions, so I’d better keep a lid on it.
+You get the gist.

 You might already be having internal chats with yourself about making sure you check your account before buying another pair of shoes or another gadget.
 If not, why not?